uea-teaching/python-introduction/lectures/log-test-debug/ltd.md

 <!-- .element: class="fragment" -->

+Note: In the previous example I used basicConfig()...
-Note: I wont look at every option - don't forget the help!
+I wont look at every option - don't forget the help!

 --